There’s a stereotype about menopause and sexless marriage. But is there any truth behind it? Let’s see what’s really going on.

 There are a lot of reasons why more couples get divorced when one of the pair reaches menopause, and lack of sex is one of them.

-If either one of you isn’t ready to close that particular door, it can quickly lead to resentment, which can exacerbate any other problems there are in your relationship.
+The issue arises when one of you isn’t ready to close the door on physical intimacy – that can quickly lead to resentment, which can exacerbate any other problems there are in your relationship.

 How can you improve your sex life after menopause?

-So, if you’re heading for menopause and sexless marriage, or you’re already there and you’d like to change things, what can you do?
+If menopause and sexless marriage are part of your vocabulary now, and you’d like to change things, what can you do?

 Some couples swear that having separate beds makes their relationship stronger.